oondeo/docker-odoo/README.md

     `--env ADMIN_PASSWD=blahblah`, or it will default to `admin`, which is too insecure for production environments.

+### Scripts available

+-   `launch`: Default.
+Ultimately all other scripts end up running this one.

-    You can choose which script will the launcher run by adding `--env ODOO_SERVER=script_name`.
+    You can choose which upstream server to run by adding `--env ODOO_SERVER=script_name` to the `docker run` command.

     Choose from:

     -   `openerp-server`: Default.
 To run just the web server (port 8069).

     -   `openerp-gevent`: To run the web server with live chat (port 8072).

     -   `odoo.py`: Like the first, with some more options.

+-   `pot`: This prints a `*.pot` template to translate your module.

+    Usage:

+        docker run --rm --link odoo_dbsrv:db yajo/odoo pot one_module,other

+-   `unittest`: This runs the server in unit test mode.

+    Usage:

+        docker run -P --rm --link odoo_dbsrv:db yajo/odoo unittest one_module,other

 ## Mounting extra addons for Odoo